Municipal and Other Dam Removals: Feeding the Project Pipeline

 Project Scope

-DER’s Dam Removal Program worked with pre-qualified engineering firms to complete feasibility studies and preliminary designs for seven high priority dam removals (5 funded by SHMCAP and 2 funded by DER capital funds), with prioritization targeting high hazard and significant hazard dams.
-This project built on a similar effort completed by DER in FY22.
-This work provides a technical basis for dam removals to enter the project development pipeline and pursue future work, including permit-level design and permitting.
-It also sets a foundation for fundraising to support final design and construction.
+DER’s Dam Removal Program worked with pre-qualified engineering firms to complete preliminary design studies for eight high priority dam removals.
+This work provides a technical basis for dam removals to enter the project development pipeline and pursue future work, including future design, permitting and implementation.

-For FY23/FY24, DER focused on seven sites to complete a more comprehensive hydrologic and hydraulic modeling analysis, complete the RMAT design tool assessment as part of the studies, and perform additional sediment sampling to better inform design and cost estimating.
-Dam removal projects with strong ecological value and climate resilience benefits were selected from a diversity of locations and settings across Massachusetts.
-Consideration to proximity of the sites to Environmental Justice block groups was also included in the selection process.
+Dam removal projects with strong ecological value and climate resilience benefits were competitively selected from a diversity of locations and settings across Massachusetts.
+Consideration of the proximity of the sites to Environmental Justice populations and other vulnerable populations was considered in site selection.
 Completion of these feasibility studies and preliminary designs increases the quantity and quality of municipal dam removal projects seeking support through the MVP Program and other funding opportunities.
 This work also increases the speed at which these climate resiliency projects are developed and implemented.

 Best Practices and Lessons Learned